crate/crate/blackbox/docs/sql/statements/set.rst

 ``SET/SET SESSION`` may affect the current session if the setting is supported.
 Setting the unsupported settings will be ignored and logged with the ``WARN`` logging level.
-See :ref:`conf-session-settings`, to get an overview of the supported session setting parameters.
+See see :ref:`search_path <conf-session-search-path>`, to get an overview of the supported session setting parameters.

 ``SET LOCAL`` does not have any effect on CrateDB configurations.
 All ``SET LOCAL`` statements will be ignored by CrateDB and logged with the ``WARN``